 At Craighead Law Firm, our employment law attorneys protect the rights of Texas employees.
-When you have questions about your rights, schedule a free consultation with our team.
+When you have questions about your rights, schedule a consultation with our team.
 Our goal is to provide you with the legal representation you deserve when you need it most.

 Below, we offer some insight on some of the Texas employee rights protected by the law.
 If you have more questions, call our employment law firm directly.

 There are several laws in Texas that protect the rights of workers.
 Generally speaking, they cover labor policies, occupational safety, and compensation.

 Additionally, the Texas Workforce Commission (TWC) works to ensure that employees have access to the resources they need.
 Moreover, they offer guidance to seek and maintain employment from companies that comply with the law.

 At the state and federal level, you have rights as an employee.
 When you understand these rights, you help to protect yourself and your colleagues.

 The law provides you with numerous protections in the workplace.
 While some rights differ to an extent based on industry and position, there are essential basic rights that apply to the majority of employees.